SystemsGenetics/GEMmaker/examples/README.md

 This README.md conatins information on what is going on behind the scene with the example data.
 To run the example data, please reference the README.md on the front page of this github repository.

-This README.md is useful for understanding what you will need for a run of your own by providing examples.

 # Example Data

-GEMmaker comes with two examples **Local Run Example** and **Remote Run Example**.
+GEMmaker comes with two examples, **Local Run Example** and **Remote Run Example**.
 These are representative of the two types of runs GEMmaker is capable of:
 * **Local Run** - used when you already have the raw fastq files on your local machine or local computing cluster.
 If the data is not published, use this type of run.
 * **Remote Run** - used when you wish to have GEMmaker download files from NCBI automatically.

 ---

 # Local Run Example
-A **local run** is when you already have the raw fastq files on your local machine or computing cluster.
+A **Local Run** is when you already have the raw fastq files on your local machine or computing cluster.

-The Local Run Example uses the imaginary organism "Cool Organism" (CORG) and a data set of 3 artificially made RNA-seq runs for CORG.
+The **Local Run Example** uses the imaginary organism "Cool Organism" (CORG) and a data set of 3 artificially made RNA-seq runs for CORG.
 CORG has a very small "genome" of only 1,953 nucleotides, 2 "chromosomes" and 3 "genes".
 The 3 genes are named "gene\_Alpha", "gene\_Beta" and "gene\_Zeta".

 This data set simulates a local run because the RNA-seq data is already on your local machine or cluster.
 This data set is very small, so it can be run on a desktop machine in a short amount of time.